 Google Street View

+Street View is part of Google’s efforts to map the world by recording 360° images in locations both on and off of real streets.
 The image below is an example of Street View.
-Click (or tap) and drag in the picture to look around the location, including straight up and straight down.
+Click (or tap on a mobile device) and drag in the picture to look around the location, including straight up and straight down.

 Google Tour Creator

-Here is an example of a tour, the visit to some ancient sites in Rome that I showed in the presentation.
+But you don’t need Expeditions or even goggles to view a tour.
+Below you’ll see the visit to some ancient sites in Rome that I showed in the presentation.
 Click and hold to drag around the image.
 Click the i icon to see the text.
 Click the arrows at the bottom to move between locations.

 For many, many more examples, visit the Google Poly tours site.
 On that page, you can search by keyword, or click on the Main Menu in the upper left and browse by category in the lower part of the menu.